beeware/briefcase/docs/en/how-to/contribute/how/write-code.md

   These templates are used during `briefcase new` to generate the initial project layout, including files such as `pyproject.toml`, application metadata, and basic source structure.

 * **Platform-specific templates**
-  These templates are used during `briefcase create` and later stages to generate platform-dependent project files (for example, macOS, Windows, Linux, Android, or iOS).
+  These templates are used during `briefcase create` and later stages to generate platform-dependent project files (for example, to produce a macOS app or iOS XCode project).
 Each platform has its own template repository that defines how the application is structured and built on that platform.

-When contributing changes to templates, it is often necessary to test those changes locally before they are merged.
-The following sections describe how to configure Briefcase to use modified template repositories and branches for testing purposes.
+When contributing changes to templates, you need to be able to test those changes locally.
+Briefcase has features to make this testing possible.

-### Testing wizard template changes
+#### Testing wizard template changes

 Wizard templates are used when creating a new project with `briefcase new`.
-If you are making changes to a wizard template, it is usually necessary to test those changes locally before submitting them for review.

-Briefcase allows contributors to specify a custom wizard template repository and branch when creating a new project.
+Briefcase allows a user to specify a custom wizard template repository and branch when creating a new project.
 This makes it possible to test template changes without modifying Briefcase's core code.

 To test a modified wizard template: